 If you love rustic creations as much as I do, you’ll love today’s topic, pallet wood adds a rustic style to kitchen hood.

-It’s really hard to decide.
-Pinterest is full of many wonderful kitchen hood ideas, how would I ever find the right one for me.
+It’s really hard to decide on one type of range hood installation.
+Pinterest is full of many wonderful kitchen hood ideas, how would I ever find the right installation for me.

 One day, while browsing Pinterest, I stumbled upon a hood on the show Fixer Upper on H.G.T.V.
 I was smitten!
 The kitchen was rustic and had all the colors and elements I wanted.